mmtmn/kryptos-k4-neural-network-attempt/README.md

-# Kryptos
+# Kryptos K4

-Since its dedication on November 3, 1990, there has been much speculation about the meaning of the four encrypted messages it bears.
-Of these four messages, the first three have been solved, while the fourth message remains one of the most famous unsolved codes in the world.
-The sculpture continues to be of interest to cryptanalysts, both amateur and professional, who are attempting to decipher the fourth passage.
-The artist has so far given four clues to this passage.
+The fourth message remains one of the most famous unsolved codes in the world.

 **This respository is dedicated to bruteforcing the fourth passage.**